vczh/tinymoe/README.md

 				case yielding break
 					set field continuation of enumerator to null reset continuation state state to null
+				case null
+					set field continuation of enumerator to null case else
+					fall into the previous trap
 			end
-			if field flag of state <> null copy continuation state state
 		end
 	end
-	end

 	phrase (enumerator) reaches the end
-		set the result to field continuation of enumerator = null end
+		set the result to field body of enumerator = null and field continuation of enumerator = null end

 	cps (state) (continuation)